deercreeklabs/f1-seller-client/README.md

 ```
 Sends a custom event to a specific shopper's browser connections.
  Custom events
-have an event name and an event data string.
+have an event name and an event value string.
 The event name and event
-data string are arbitrary and can be any string value.
+value string are arbitrary and can be any string value.
 If the shopper has multiple browser windows or tabs connected, all of
 them will recieve the event.
 If the shopper is not currently connected,
 the event is dropped.
 See the[Events](#events) section for more information.